Laptop Mag Verdict

 Sony Xperia 1 IV software

-The Sony Xperia 5 III runs Android 12 with zero bloatware except for a link to a free 3-month Tidal subscription for lossless audio streaming.
+The Sony Xperia 1 IV runs Android 12 with zero bloatware.
 The UI overlays added to help you overcome the taller display are useful, with easy access to split-screen multitasking and the Side Sense bar for additional control.

 Sony does stumble with software update support, though.
 While there is no official policy on how long the company will support the Xperia 1 IV, history suggests you’ll get two years of updates.
 This is disappointing, as you’re able to get better software support from cheaper phones.